Kidney cancer: Histopathologic classification

-The most common type of kidney malignancy is renal cell carcinoma, which is thought to originate from cells in the proximal convoluted tubule of the nephron.
-Another type of kidney cancer although less common, is transitional cell cancer (TCC) or urothelial carcinoma of the renal pelvis.
-The renal pelvis is the part of the kidney that collects urine and drains it into a tube called the ureter.
-The cells that line the renal pelvis are called transitional cells, and are also sometimes called urothelial cells.
+The most common type of kidney malignancy is renal cell carcinoma (RCC), which is thought to originate from cells in the proximal convoluted tubule of the nephron.
+Another type of kidney cancer, although less common, is transitional cell cancer (TCC) or urothelial carcinoma of the renal pelvis.
+The renal pelvis is the part of the kidney that collects urine and drains it into the ureter.
+The cells that line the renal pelvis are called transitional cellsor sometimes urothelial cells.
 The transitional/urothelial cells in the renal pelvis are the same type of cells that line the ureter and bladder.
-For this reason TCC of the renal pelvis is distinct from RCC and is thought to behave more like bladder cancer.
-Other rare types of kidney cancers that can arise from the urothelial cells of the renal pelvis are squamous cell carcinoma and adenocarcinoma.
+For this reason, TCC of the renal pelvis is distinct from RCC and is thought to behave more like bladder cancer.
+Other rare types of kidney cancers that can arise from the urothelial cells of the renal pelvis are squamous cell carcinoma and renal adenocarcinoma.

-Other causes of kidney cancer include the following:
+Other causes of kidney cancer include: